BSc (Hons) Creative Computing

 On this course you will learn about creativity – What do we mean by this?
 How can computers support creativity?
 Can computers be creative? – and the coding necessary to build future applications.

-You will also explore data, from the networks sharing this, finding patterns in data, to using data ethically, to exploring why data can exclude rather than explain.
+You will also explore data from both open and closed networks: finding patterns in data, learning to use data ethically, and exploring why data can exclude rather than explain.

 All courses started in September 2021 are run as a blend of on-campus and digital teaching and learning and will follow UK government safety advice.
 We may need to adjust course delivery if advice changes.
 We will notify applicants and students of any changes directly.